 What is a personal goal?
 It’s a goal just for you to improve your presentation.

-For instance, let’s say you have a tendency to build your slide deck out of order, which means you end up skipping forwards and backwards throughout your presentation.
+For instance, let’s say you have a tendency to build your slide deck out of order, which means you end up skipping forwards and backward throughout your presentation.
 This is confusing for your guests who want a linear story, so your goal is to create an ordered presentation that doesn’t require jumping around.

 If that were your personal goal, you would keep it in mind as you created, edited, and practiced your presentation, and make adjustments wherever appropriate.